Frequently Asked Questions

 What is the philosophy of the school?

-At Painted Oak, we strive to build community, foster independence, and encourage creativity.
+At Painted Oak, our Core Values compel us to build community, foster independence, and encourage creativity.
 We are dedicated to providing innovative, nature-centered, place-based education in small, multiage classes drawing inspiration from the Reggio Emilia approach to develop a lasting appreciation for the natural world.
+We are a progressive school committed to promoting a new, reformed model of education; one that allows students to tap into their interests and talents, to direct their own learning under the guidance of supportive adults, and to be excited to learn!

 How much time do the children spend outside?
 Where do they go to the bathroom?

-As a nature preschool and primary grade school, it is our goal to be outside with the children at least 50% of their time at school.
-During the 4-hours that we are all together in the morning, this means that the children are out in nature for at least 2 hours.
-For our full-day students, they play again outside after lunch before their resting period.
-In cases of extreme weather such as lightning, hail or sleet, or temperatures that (with wind chill) dip below zero, we remain inside until the weather shifts.
+As a nature preschool, it is our goal to be outside 50 - 75% of their time during the 3-hours that we are all together in the morning.
+In cases of extreme weather such as lightning, hail or sleet, or temperatures that (with wind chill) dip below 10 degrees Fahrenheit, we remain inside until the weather shifts.
 In cases of high winds, we stay out of the forest and instead explore the open fields and meadows around our campus.

 In the event that a child needs to use the bathroom while we are away from the school building, we have private, portable toileting areas set up in all of our Outdoor Classrooms/Camps.
 Teachers are always on hand to assist, when needed, and extra clothes are packed for each child in case of accidents or a need to change prior to returning to school.